-The Environmental and Sustainability Working Group group is made up of Student Leadership Team members, student volunteers and Association staff who meet monthly to discuss all things sustainability.
+The Environment and Sustainability Working Group group is made up of Student Leadership Team members, student volunteers and Association staff who meet monthly to discuss all things sustainability.

-The Group was formed in September 2022 and was set up to recognise environmental and sustainability-related issues, discuss what the Association and University can improve on, create events and campaigns and much more.
+The Group was formed in September 2022 and was set up to recognise environment and sustainability-related issues, discuss what the Association and University can improve on, create events and campaigns and much more.

 Co-chair of the group, Lou Robinson (Vice President Engagement), said:

-“The Environmental & Sustainability Working Group is a dedicated team of OU Students Association Student Volunteers and Staff who are focused on improving policy, engagement, and environmental impact both within the Association and through partnership with the wider university.
+“The Environment and Sustainability Working Group is made up of a dedicated team of student volunteers and Association staff who are focused on improving policy, engagement and environmental impact both within the Association and through partnership with the wider University.

 This work is vital to our future, the future of our students and our planet and we intend to keep our students actively involved at every level.”

 Students Association Chief Executive Officer, Beth Metcalf also outlines the importance of our work in this area: